elimuinformatics/vcf2fhir/docs/Manual.md

 Parameters
 ==========

--   **vcf_filename** (required): Path to a text-based or bgzipped VCF file.
+-   **vcf_reader** (required): Path to a text-based or bgzipped VCF file.
 Valid path and filename without whitespace must be provided.
 VCF file must conform to VCF Version 4.1 or later.
 FORMAT.GT must be present.
 Multi-sample VCFs are allowed, but only the first sample will be converted.

 -   **has_tabix** (required if VCF file is bgzipped): Set to \'True\' if there is a tabix index.
 Tabix file must have the same name as the bgzipped VCF file, with a \'.tbi\' extension, and must be in the same folder.